9 Natural Ways to Improve Your Sex Life at Any Age

 As in all my articles, I approach this topic from the perspective of functional medicine.
 That means I’m thinking about sex as a part of your overall wellness — affected by all your body systems — not an independent issue.
 And as you’ll see, hormonal imbalance is one of the root causes of many sex issues.
 My Estroprotect supports optimal estrogen balance and a healthy libido, among many other benefits.

-What Happens As You Age?
+What Happens To Sex Drive As You Age?

 As you age, libido usually decreases because blood levels of the hormones that drive interest in sex are reduced.
 This includes the sex hormones testosterone and estrogen, regardless of your gender.2,3

 Women can lose 80% of their estrogen during just the first year of menopause, leading to symptoms such as lower sexual desire, vaginal dryness, and pain during sex.4,5This is because the vaginal skin is rich in estrogen receptors, and estrogen is needed for vaginal engorgement, secretions during sex, and the resulting pleasure.6